astronomer/docs/learn/airflow-opensearch.md

 1. Run `astro dev start` in your Astro project to start Airflow and open the Airflow UI at `localhost:8080`.

 2. In the Airflow UI, run the `search_hamilton` DAG by clicking the play button.
-By default the DAG will search the lyrics for the word `write`, you can adjust the keyword by changing the `KEYWORD_TO_SEARCH` variable in the DAG file.
+By default the DAG will search the lyrics for the word `write`, but you can change the search term by updating the `KEYWORD_TO_SEARCH` variable in your DAG file.

 3. View your song results in the task logs of the `print_query_result` task: